sociallyassistiverobotics/sar_social_stories/README.md

 before proceeding in the game.
 A timeout is specified so that if no response is received, script playback will continue after that amount of time.
 The timeout should be specified in seconds.
-For example, the following would wait for a response to a YES or NO button press and would timeout after 10 seconds:
+For example, the following would wait for a response to a START button press and would timeout after 10 seconds:

-`WAIT    YES_NO  10`
+`WAIT    START  10`

 #### REPEAT